-The combinatorial optimization problems are solved approximately via Integer Programming followed by Linear Programming relaxation and then randomized rounding.
-Our experimental results on both real and simulated data show that our method is very accurate in determining the correct mapping between unigenes and BAC.
-The right combination of combinatorial pooling and our method not only can dramatically reduce the number of pools required, but also can deconvolute the BAC-gene relationships almost perfectly.
+In this paper, we proposed a new method to solve the BAC-gene deconvolution problem.
+Our method compensates for a weaker pooling design by exploiting a physical map.
+The deconvolution problem is formulated as a pair of combinatorial optimization problems, both of which are proved to be NP-complete.
+The combinatorial optimization problems are solved approximately via integer programming followed by linear programming relaxation and then randomized rounding.
+Our experimental results on both real and simulated data show that our method is very accurate in determining the correct mapping between unigenes and BAC clones.
+The right combination of combinatorial pooling and our method can not only dramatically reduce the number of pools required, but also deconvolute the BAC-gene relationships almost perfectly.